Five Reasons Why You Need An IT Partner On Your Side

 Either way, it’s imperative that you have a process in place to quickly and effectively resolve such security issues.
 Data breaches and cyberattacks happen all the time, and if you aren’t prepared for them, they can have a drastic impact on your organization.
 How drastic?
-A report by the Statista Research Department found that in 2018 the average cost to businesses affected by a data breach in the United States amounted to 7.91 million dollars.
+A report by IBM found that in 2021 the average cost to businesses affected by a data breach in the United States amounted to 4.24 million dollars.

 So what can you do to be prepared and proactive about defending your organization from a costly breach?
 One way is to have an IT partner that understands data security from all facets of your business and network, including technology within the building, such as your local network, switches, workstations, and firewalls, as well as those outside the building, such as cloud and internet services.

 According to a 2022 report by Spiceworks, organizations are spending nearly 21% of their IT budget on managed service solutions, and with good reason.
 Proactive management of a company’s data platform is an excellent solution to the threat of cybersecurity failures, and keeps you and your organization focused on your day-to-day operations.
 With proactive management, an IT service partner consistently monitors the platforms and applications you use to run your business on a daily basis.
 This includes cloud and hosted services.

 1. SIEM Monitoring with Proactive Management

 To do this monitoring, many IT partners will use Security Information and Event Management (SIEM), which is an effective strategy that delivers a centralized view of all network data.
 From that data, it can identify any threats and track them throughout your organization’s system.
 SIEM consolidates all logs and provides a clearer picture of what’s happening in your network.